TkkrLab/wifitracking/README.md

 Potential further steps include the above improvements in anonymisation, proper and automated expiration of data, reporting tools like heatmaps etc. and much more.

-Even though we were not able to debunk our concerns that Wifitracking is sufficiently anonymous, we decided to not proceed with this project any longer.
+Even though we were not able to debunk our concerns that Wifitracking is not sufficiently anonymous, we decided to not proceed with this project any longer.